Modern Slavery Act 2015 ("the Act")

 the Act will be escalated to senior management for review and investigation.

 Due diligence processes

 In any procurement process appropriate due diligence is conducted to assess the extent of the

 Relevant Entities’ exposure to the risk of slavery.
-This may include measures such as:
+This includes measures such as:

 - incorporation of questions in procurement documents covering the service provider’s or